cirosantilli/linux-cheat/net/apache.md

 ####status

-optional, if not given suposes `200 OK`.
+Optional, if not given suposes `200 OK`.

-if given as error, server will simply give the error and no data.
+If given as error, server will simply give the error and no data.

-uncomment the status line on the test script to see what happens.
+Uncomment the status line on the test script to see what happens.

 ####alias to dir

-cgi scripts must be in the dir specified by script alias:
+CGI scripts must be in the dir specified by script alias:

     ScriptAlias /mycgi /usr/lib/cgi-bin

-same as:
+Same as:

     Alias /mycgi /usr/lib/cgi-bin
     <Location /mycti >

-tell server that all files inside this dir are cgi scripts:
+Tell server that all files inside this dir are cgi scripts:

     SetHandler cgi-script

-tell server that all .pl and .py files in dire are cgi scripts:
+Tell server that all .pl and .py files in dire are cgi scripts:

     AddHandler cgi-script .cgi .pl

-permit cgi execution for scripts in this dir:
+Permit cgi execution for scripts in this dir:

     Options +ExecCGI
     </Location>

-run it:
+Run it:

     firefox localhost/mycgi/test.pl

-note how `ScriptAlias` created a virtual directory not present in the actual filesystem.
+Note how `ScriptAlias` created a virtual directory not present in the actual filesystem.

-can also make individual script:
+Can also make individual script:

     ScriptAlias /test/cgi-file /usr/lib/cgi-bin/test.pl

 ####alias to script

-all subdirs of testpl are generated by the given test.pl:
+All subdirs of testpl are generated by the given test.pl:

     ScriptAlias /test/testpl /usr/lib/cgi-bin/test.pl